ClemenceAzra/Master_scientific_work/README.md

 pip install EAS_angles_sphere
 ```

+## Algorithm

 The latest source code is available from the github repository at https://github.com/ClemenceAzra/Master_scientific_work/tree/main/EAS_angles_sphere.

-## Algorithm

-All of the used codes are in the repository EAS_angles_sphere/

 - main.py : dashboard of the algorithm
   - You have to input the directory names, characteristics of EAS events (telescope, altitude, energy, nuclei).